Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Resolution test

 The resulting relative error, expressed as a percentage of the fiducial value (finest grid case), is presented in Table~\ref{tab:Conv_tab} for the stream mass.
-In all cases, the mean error decreases with increasing resolution, reaching a maximum of $\sim 7 \%$ for the stream mass.
-The purely MHD simulation in the Disrupting Stream regime ($\xi \sim 10^{1.3}$) exhibits a relatively high error percentage at $\Delta_{\rm{min}}=R_{\stream}/32$.
+In all cases and when considering the no-scaling case for the MHD+TC simulation in the {\it diffusing stream} regime ($\xi=10^{1.3}$), the mean error decreases with increasing resolution reaching a maximum of $\sim 7 \%$ by $\Delta_{\rm{min}}=R_{\stream}/32$.
+The purely MHD simulation in the {\it disrupting stream} regime ($\xi \sim 10^{1.3}$) exhibits a relatively high error percentage at $\Delta_{\rm{min}}=R_{\stream}/32$.
 However, for all the other simulations, the errors are below a few percent, indicating a relatively good convergence.

 The results obtained with and without scaling of the parameter $h$ (corresponding to the last two rows in the table) exhibit significant differences.
 In this specific case, removing the scaling of $h$ results in the best convergence.
 This finding confirms that the broadening of the smooth interface between the stream and the CGM is responsible for the discrepancy observed in Fig.~\ref{fig:A1_Mass_all}.